hackclub/hackfoundation.org/README.md

 - Tailwind CSS - for styling
 - `framer-motion` - for that fancy animation at the bottom (check it out [here](/components/AnimationContainer.js))

-&copy; 2021 Sarthak Mohanty.
+&copy; 2021 The Hack Foundation.
 All Rights Reserved.